aweijnitz/learning-solidity-01/README.md

 Now you have a locally running node.
 See [genesis.json](localchain/genesis.json) for the config details, including three initial test accounts with balances.

+**Check the node is responding on JSON-RPC**
+The node listens for JSON-RPC calls at [http://127.0.0.1:8545](http://127.0.0.1:8545)

+You can use __curl__ to connect to it and run calls to the chain.
+A full list of methods is available in the [JSON-RPC documentation](https://github.com/ethereum/wiki/wiki/JSON-RPC#json-rpc-methods).

+    curl -H "Content-Type: application/json" -X POST --data '{"jsonrpc":"2.0","method":"net_version","params":"[]","id":"67"}' 127.0.0.1:8545

 **Connect and open interactive console to local network**

     geth attach localchain/chaindata/geth.ipc